tsunami416604/azure-docs.hu-hu/articles/search/cognitive-search-skill-named-entity-recognition.md

         "recordId": "1",
         "data":
            {
-             "text": "This is a the loan application for Joe Romero, he is a Microsoft employee who was born in Chile and then moved to Australia… Ana Smith is provided as a reference.", "languageCode": "en"
+             "text": "This is the loan application for Joe Romero, he is a Microsoft employee who was born in Chile and then moved to Australia… Ana Smith is provided as a reference.", "languageCode": "en"
            }
       }